mcasperson/SuseBuildpacks/introduction.md

 ## Building an example application

 [Petclinic](https://github.com/spring-projects/spring-petclinic) is a sample Java Spring web application that has been lovingly maintained over the years as a demonstration of the Spring platform.
 It represents the kind of code base you would find in many engineering departments.
-Although the git repository contains a `docker-compose.yml` file, this is only to run a MySQL database instance - neither the application source code nor the build scripts provide any facility to build Docker images.
+Although the git repository contains a `docker-compose.yml` file, this is only to run a MySQL database instance.
+Neither the application source code nor the build scripts provide any facility to build Docker images.

 Clone the git repository with the command: